Postdoctoral Research Scholar in Ukrainian StudiesColumbia University212 854-4623

 Postdoctoral Research Scholar in Russian PoliticsColumbia University917-588-6289

-At Harriman, Yana is pursuing two main projects.
-The first continues her focus on elections in Russia.
-Expanding on findings from recent research linking electoral clientelism and the mobilization of vulnerable voters - especially state-employees, agriculture workers and ethnic minorities - in a working paper, Yana uses rayon-level voter turnout data from the 2012 presidential election to examine whether turnout is systematically different in Russian cities with a single substantial employer (known as monogrorods).
-Although the literature on clientelism suggests that such municipalities would be prime targets for workplace mobilization - the towns are geographically isolated, workers have few alternative employment opportunities, and monitoring of voting behavior is relatively easy - the analysis shows that monogorods in fact have systematically lower voter turnout.
+Expanding on findings from recent research linking electoral clientelism and the mobilization of vulnerable voters, in a working paper, Yana uses rayon-level voter turnout data from the 2012 presidential election to examine whether turnout is systematically different in Russian cities with a single employer (known as monogrorods).
+Although the literature on clientelism suggests that such municipalities would be prime targets for workplace mobilization, the analysis shows that monogorods in fact have systematically lower voter turnout.

 Yana also regularly writes on issues of Russian domestic politics.
-Her work on protest in Russia has appeared in EurasiaNet.org, IPI Global Observatory, and Harriman's podcast Expert Opinions.
-An article on Russia's 2018 presidential election is forthcoming in Harriman Magazine.
-Yana's article on the causes and consequences of Democratic Consolidation appears in the Oxford Bibliography of Political Science.
+Her work has appeared in the Washington Post's Monkey Cage, EurasiaNet.org, IPI Global Observatory, and the Harriman Magazine.
+She's been a guest on Expert Opinions podcast and an article on the causes and consequences of Democratic Consolidation appears in the Oxford Bibliography of Political Science.

 Postdoctoral Research ScholarColumbia University212 854-4623